|

 also implementation-defined.
 Some implementations may use dynamic

-allocation techniques and have no specific limit values to
+allocation techniques and have no specific limit values to report.

-The format of the y.output file is not given because
+The format of the y.output file is not given because specification

-conforming application script would be unusual.
-Furthermore,
+script would be unusual.
+Furthermore, implementations have not

-implementations have not produced consistent output and no
+produced consistent output and no popular format was apparent.
+The

-implementation should be human-readable, in addition to the
+format selected by the implementation should be human-readable, in

-requirement that it be a text file.
+addition to the requirement that it be a text file.

-Standard error reports are not specifically described because
+Standard error reports are not specifically described because they

-no reason to restrict implementations.
+reason to restrict implementations.

 Some implementations recognize "={" as equivalent to '{' because